circonus-labs/python-circonusapi/README.md

 Where appropriate, methods also take a data parameter specifying the data to pass to the API call.
 This parameter can either be a python dictionary, or a string containing the json encoded object that you wish to pass along.

-## Configuration file

-In order to not have to specify the API token every time, it can be stored in a configuration file.
-The API library provides functions to load the configuration file and find the token.
-The config module is based on python's ConfigParser module.

-The config file is: '~/.circonusapirc'.
-The config module also looks for configuration inside /etc/circonusapirc.

-Config file format:

-    [general]
-    default_account=foo

-    [tokens]
-    foo=12345678-9abc-def0-123456789abcdef01
-    bar=12345678-90bc-def0-123456789abcdef01

-If you have multiple circonus accounts and/or tokens, you can add them in the tokens section.
-Your app should provide a method to list which token to use, and use the value of default_account if one is not specified.

-Example code for obtaining the api token:

-    import getopt
-    import sys

-    from circonusapi import config

-    c = config.load_config()
-    account = config.get('general', 'default_account')

-    try:
-        opts, args = getopt.gnu_getopt(sys.argv[1:], "a:")
-    except getopt.GetoptError, err:
-        print str(err)
-        print "Usage: %s [-a account] ..." % sys.argv[0]
-        sys.exit(2)

-    for o,a in opts:
-        if o == '-a':
-            account = a

-    api_token = config.get('tokens', account)

-    # Now initialize the API
-    api = circonusapi.CirconusAPI(api_token)